runtimeverification/evm-semantics/README.md

 -   `./Build` requires `xmllint` to pretty-print configurations when running programs/tests.
 -   When developing, the `*.k` files are generated from the `*.md` files using [Pandoc](https://pandoc.org).
 -   For generating the Jello Paper, the [Sphinx Documentation Generation] tool is used.
+    Additionally, you'll need to install the Python `pygments` for K available in the [K Editor Support] repository.

 ### K Version